xintao0202/Data-Engineering-Nanodegree/Project 2 Data Warehouse/README.md

 `sql_queries.py`: define SQL statements, which will be used by the above two python files.
 `dwh.cfg`: this config files has credentials and information regarding host/endpoint name, DB name, DB user name, DB password, IAM role and provided song and event log data S3 location.
 `README.md`:  includes a summary of the project, how to run the Python scripts, and an explanation of the files in the repository, and discussions about the ETL pipeline.
+`img` folder: includes supporting images used in this markdown file.

 # Final Tables created in AWS Redshift ( with table screenshots)
 The database schema in Redshift is star schema.